testrunnerval/hello-world/README.md

 # hello-world
 Initial repository with GitHub.

-My name's Val and this is the next step, Make and commit changes, from the tutorial.
+My name's Val and I have been learning coding via many free resources on the internet.
+I am grateful for this opportunity.